JoeRonaldson/Predict-1500/README.md

 # TO DO

-- [ ] import and funcitons into index.js rather than have them all inside.
+- [x] Import funcitons as ES6 modules into index.js rather than have them all inside.
 - [ ] Instead of hard coding index's into functions, see if I can use a Vlookup type function to only input in the coloumns in the data set.
 Thus when my dataset has less column/features the code base should work with minial changeing.
 This will allow it to be used better with constructon data.